jsommers/cbook/functions.rst

 ..

  2. The second issue that makes array parameters somewhat different than any other data type we've seen thus far is that an array variable refers to the *memory address* of the first element in the array.
 As a result, **it is possible to modify the contents of an array that is passed to a function**.
+Pass-by-value semantics still apply; the function simply receives a *copy* of the memory address at which the array begins.
 Here is an example of a function that modifies a C string by overwriting any *trailing* whitespace characters with the null-character.
 Notice that for C strings we do *not* need to pass the size of the string, since, by convention, the null character marks the end of the string (and thus we can just use the built-in ``strlen`` function).

 .. code-block:: c